jowens-axway/axway-open-docs/content/en/docs/apim_relnotes/20210130_apip_relnotes.md

 * Improved readability of all logs redirected to stdout.
 * Added support for the anti-virus service running on a remote machine, previously it had to be running on the same server as API Portal.

-### UI Modernization improvements
+### UI modernization improvements

-* New 2 column layout available for API details view
+* New 2 column layout available for API details view.

 ![](/Images/docbook/images/release_notes/dual-pane-layout-jan21.png)